12 Risk and uncertainty exercises

 a) What is the expected value of purchasing insurance?

-If you purchase insurance, you pay the premium and do not suffer any loss regardless of whether there is a bushfire or not.
+If the agent purchases insurance, they pay the premium and do not suffer any loss regardless of whether there is a bushfire or not.

-The expected value of purchasing insurance is the guaranteed loss of the premium.
+The expected value of purchasing insurance is the guaranteed loss of the premium, $1100.

 This gives the same answer as the first method.